DerickEddington/nixos-config/.new-installs/README.md

     pushd /etc/nixos/users/dotfiles
     ```

-    - At the top-level, there are some for various utilities.
+    - At the top-level, and under `.config/`, there are some for various utilities.

-    - In `.emacs.d/`, there is my Emacs customization.

     (Note that you can also make further changes later, tracked by Git, and pull
     them between users' repositories via the `main` branch of the